 - The Compass only shows where the Trifroce fragment is located.
 Later games would have the Compass show the location of the dungeon's treasure chests and the location of the boss.
 The Map and Compass in the first game were found by either killing all enemies in the room or were in just plain sight while later games would have the two items be inside treasure chests.

-- Speaking of treasure chests, the game has none at all, so any item inside dungeons would either just appear out of thin air when all enemies were defeated or were just lying around in the open.
+- There are no treasure chests, so any item inside dungeons either just appears out of thin air when all enemies are defeated or are just lying around in the open.

 - Keys were interchangeable, meaning you could use any key on any door in any dungeon, making it possible to run out of keys.
 Luckily, you could also buy keys from a shop if you happened to run out, though the concept of buying keys would stay in the first game.
 Starting with the second game, all keys can only be used in the dungeons they're found within.

 - The dungeons were named after the shapes of their maps: Dungeon 1 was "Eagle," Dungeon 2 was "Moon," and so on.